Noise Levels in Huntington Park, CA | Find Quiet Neighborhoods With Our Sound Map

 Quiet office to normal conversation

-Central Huntington Park sounds about 19% louder than Southern Huntington Park to the human ear, a 2.5 dBA gap.
+To the human ear, noise in western Huntington Park sounds about 45% louder than in the Walnut Park area (southern Huntington Park), a 5.4 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from do you need to be?